 Applying for illness and misadventure

-An application for illness and misadventure may be made by the school or MLP on behalf of a student or group/s of students.
-Applications can be submitted in the AARA application in the QCAA Portal.
+An application for illness and misadventure may be made by the MLP on behalf of a student or group/s of students.
+Applications are submitted in the AARA app in the QCAA Portal.

 An illness and misadventure application cannot be made for:

-• variations in the administration of the assessment.
+- variations in the administration of the assessment, e.g. variation to venue.

 The QCAA will seek background information and a recommendation from the principal or the principal’s delegate, observers and invigilators where relevant, to verify a student’s application for illness and misadventure.